alskipp/GenericDataSource/README.md

 func numberOfSectionsInTableView(tableView: UITableView) -> Int
 ```

 The idea is to avoid reimplementing the above methods for every `UITableViewController` and to use a generic `TableViewDataSource` instead.
-The requirement is to declare a data structure that represents the data for each type of cell in your `TableView`.
+A typical use case is a ‘details’ view where multiple properties of a single value are displayed in a tableView (potentially using several kinds of tableViewCell).
+To support multiple types of cell, the requirement is to declare a data structure that represents the data for each type of cell in your `TableView`.
 A simple example is shown below:

 The Good…
 ---